1. ENTRY TO THE COURT REPORTER AND COURT ARTIST COMPETITIONS

 Individual students taking part in the Court Artist or Court Reporter competition will be invited to sit in Round 1 of the heat day.
 They will be seated in the observer gallery or in the dedicated ‘Press Seats’ depending on the court.
 Students do not have to be in the same courtroom as their team but lead teachers must make sure students are supervised by a teacher.

-Students are invited to stay for the rest of the competition where they can observe other trials or use the time to work on their competition entries and notes.
+Once Round 1 is completed, students are welcome to stay for the rest of the day where they can observe other trials or use the time to work on their competition entries and notes.

 If your team progresses to the next stage of the competition, individual court artists and court reporters who are not part of the team are still able to attend further stages of the competition but will not be able to submit any further entries from later stages of the competition.